4gboframram/queercat-rs/README.md

 ## Todo
 - Publish to `crates.io` when version `1.0.0` is released
 - Add screenshots
-- Optimize the grapheme iterator, as profiling says that it takes most of the cpu time (other than io)
 - Document the library api
 - Add more queer easter eggs
 - Maybe interpolate colors in hsv color space instead of rgb
-- Maybe add a config file for custom flags that can be loaded by name later